- What is the FOIA?

 - What about requirements for obtaining records on someone else?

 - What are FOIA exemptions?

 - How do I file an administrative appeal?

 - What is the Office of Government Information Services?

-- What is the Administration's FOIA Policy and Who Oversees the FOIA?
+- What is the Presumption of Openness and Who Issues Guidance to Agencies on the FOIA?

 Since 1967, the Freedom of Information Act (FOIA) has provided the public the right to request access to records from any federal agency.
 It is often described as the law that keeps citizens in the know about their government.
 Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.